Islip vs Bay Shore: Which Waterfront Town Is Right for You?

 Final Thoughts

-Both Islip and Bay Shore offer incredible access to Long Island’s waterfront lifestyle — it just depends on what kind of water view you’re chasing.
+Both Islip and Bay Shore offer incredible access to Long Island’s waterfront lifestyle—it just depends on what kind of water view you’re chasing.

-If you’re looking for space, serenity, and a sense of community, Islip is your haven.
+If you’re looking for space, serenity, and a strong sense of community, Islip is your haven.
+If you’re craving energy, entertainment, and walkable waterfront fun, Bay Shore is your match.

 Either way, you can’t go wrong living by the water on Long Island’s South Shore.